From BR Bullpen

 Biographical Information

-Hillman won 21 and lost 7 with a 3.38 ERA for the Los Angeles Angels' 1956 PCL champions before being used as a part-time starter and in relief for the second division Chicago Cubs from 1957 to 1959.
+Hillman won 21 and lost 7 with a 3.38 ERA for the Los Angeles Angels' 1956 PCL champions before being used as a part-time starter and in relief for the second-division Chicago Cubs from 1957 to 1959.
 Hillman had one career complete game shutout.
 It was on May 6, 1959 against the Pittsburgh Pirates.
-He gave up 2 hits, walked one and struck out two, but on November 11, 1959 the Cubs traded him along with Jim Marshall to the Boston Red Sox for Dick Gernert.
+He gave up 2 hits, walked one and struck out two, but on November 11th that year the Cubs traded him, along with Jim Marshall, to the Boston Red Sox for Dick Gernert.

 Hillman spent eight seasons in pro baseball (1955-1962) and seemed to fare much better in the minor leagues where he finished up with a 81-61 record with a 3.33 ERA while pitching 1,191 innings.
 After baseball he went home to Kingsport, TN, where he has been the owner of a clothing store.